 - Let kids form geometric solids using Playdough.

-- Play games to reinforce understanding and recognition of geometric solids.
-Shape Bump and Scoot and 2 engaging choices.
+- Play games to reinforce understanding and recognition of geometric solids: shape Bump and Scoot are two engaging choices.

 - Get creative with foam blocks and build a tower or other structure.

 - Kids love magnetic pieces that can be joined to form 3D objects.
-Have a bin of these accessible during free play or STEM time.
+Have a bin of these available during free play or STEM time.

 - Teach kids how to draw a geometric solid shape in steps.
 They will be surprised at how simple it is!